datatribe-collective-oy/gdd-app/docs/security-architecture.md

 ## Additional Security Measures

 - **Monitoring and Logging:**
-  - **Infrastructure Logging:** AWS CloudTrail tracks API calls and changes to the AWS environment
+  - **Infrastructure Logging:** AWS CloudTrail tracks API calls and changes to the AWS environment.
   - **Application Logging:**
-    - Terraform user data script output is logged to `/var/log/user-data.log` and system journal
+    - Terraform user data script output is logged to `/var/log/user-data.log` and system journal.
-    - Docker container logs are accessible via `docker-compose logs`
+    - Docker container logs are accessible via `docker-compose logs`.
-    - All bootstrap operations are logged with timestamps
+    - All bootstrap operations are logged with timestamps.
   - **Planned CloudWatch Integration:**
-    - AWS CloudWatch will be configured for EC2 instance monitoring
+    - AWS CloudWatch will be configured for EC2 instance monitoring.
-    - Docker container logs will be forwarded to CloudWatch Logs
+    - Docker container logs will be forwarded to CloudWatch Logs.
-    - User data script logs will be streamed to CloudWatch Logs using CloudWatch agent where possible
+    - User data script logs will be streamed to CloudWatch Logs using CloudWatch agent where possible.
 - **Health Checks:** Services are monitored using health checks to ensure availability and detect anomalies.
 - **Dependency Management:** Terraform ensures that all dependencies (e.g., AWS resources) are managed securely and consistently.
 - **IAM Policies:** All policies adhere to the principle of least privilege, with IAM roles and permissions managed separately from infrastructure code.